timeolord/infix-reader/README.md

 # infix-reader
-A reader macro that enables prefix notation in Common Lisp.
+A reader macro that enables infix notation in Common Lisp.

 # Usage
 ```lisp